SAVA: Scalable Learning-Agnostic Data Valuation: Limitations

 \section{Limitations}

-One theoretical limitation, stated in~\Cref{sec:conclusion} regards a looser validation error bound~\citep[Eq.
+One theoretical limitation stated in~\Cref{sec:conclusion} regards a looser validation error bound~\citep[Eq.
 (1), Theorem 1]{just2023lava} due to the use of hierarchical optimal transport~\citep{yurochkin2019hierarchical, lee2019hierarchical}.
 However, the validation error bound for \emph{SAVA} remains useful as in \emph{LAVA} since it can be interpreted that minimizing either the OT or hierarchical OT between training and validation sets, and will bound the model's validation error.
 As we observe in practice, there is little difference in performance between \emph{SAVA} and \emph{LAVA}~\citep{just2023lava}.
+Another limitation of OT-based data valuation methods is their dependence on a clean validation dataset.

-Another limitation of our work is that the ground cost we consider~\Cref{eq:groundcost_label} is limited to labeled datasets.\footnote{For unlabelled datasets, in some sense, it is equivalent to set the weight coefficient $c=0$, to ignore the contribution of label information for the ground cost.} We have not explored different ground truth costs for text data or speech data.
+Another limitation of our work is that the ground cost we consider is limited to labeled datasets.\footnote{For unlabelled datasets, in some sense, it is equivalent to set the weight coefficient $c=0$, to ignore the contribution of label information for the ground cost.} We have not explored different ground truth costs for text data or speech data, which are interesting directions for future investigation.